 - 1/4 teaspoon sea salt

-Blend all of the ingredients together the dressing ingredients in a high-speed blender or food processor.
+Place all of the ingredients except the fresh herbs in a high-speed blender or food processor and blend until smooth and creamy.
 If it’s too thick, add a little more non-dairy milk, on teaspoon at a time.
+Pulse in the herbs.

 Other dressings you might enjoy include: